-- A completed online nomination form, including: - a brief statement of interest - o a brief description of nominee expertise highlighting experience relevant to the committee - o a short biography (maximum 750 characters), highlighting experience/knowledge relevant to the expertise described above and involvement in candidate measure development; - o curriculum vitae or list of relevant experience (e.g., publications) up to 20 pages~A completed disclosure of interest form.
-This will be requested upon your submission of the nominations form for Committees actively seeking nominees. - A completed disclosure of interest form.
-This will be requested upon your submission of the nominations form for Committees actively seeking nominees. - Confirmation of availability to participate in currently scheduled calls and meeting dates.
+- a completed online nomination form, including: - o a brief statement of interest - a brief description of nominee expertise highlighting experience relevant to the committee - a short biography (maximum 100 words), highlighting experience/knowledge relevant to the expertise described above and involvement in candidate measure development; - o curriculum vitae or list of relevant experience (e.g., publications) up to 20 pages - a completed disclosure of interest form.
+This will be requested upon your submission of the nominations form for Committees actively seeking nominees. - confirmation of availability to participate in currently scheduled calls and meeting dates.
 Committees or projects actively seeking nominees will solicit this information upon submission of the online nomination form.